RenKoya1/more_evm_puzzle/README.md

-# 10 more EVM puzzles
+# Solve "10 more EVM puzzles"

 Here are 10 more puzzles, inspired by the 10 EVM puzzles created by [@fvictorio](https://github.com/fvictorio/evm-puzzles).
 These ones are harder and more focused on the CREATE and CALL opcodes.
 Have fun!